asparks1987/UISP-NOC/README.md

 ### Polling & Metrics

 * UISP is polled ~every 5 seconds (fast retry on changes, exponential backoff on errors).
-* Gateways/routers/switches are pinged every minute; 10 random CPEs are spot-checked every three minutes, avoiding repeat pings within an hour.
+* Gateways/APs/routers/switches are pinged no more than once per minute with a small per-request budget so responses return quickly while fresh latencies stream in over subsequent polls.
+CPE/station pings are disabled.
 * Metrics are appended to SQLite once per minute for backbone devices and exposed to the browser via `/index.php?ajax=history&id=<device_id>`.
 * Automatic detection of sustained latency (`>=200 ms` for 3 consecutive samples) and flapping (>=3 transitions in 15 minutes) with Gotify alerts and badge indicators.